KondoweT/rock-paper-scissors/README.md

 # ROCK PAPER SCISSORS CONSOLE GAME
 ## Synopsis
-    This is a console base rock, paper or scissors game.
-The visitor plays the game by typing he or her choice.
-If the visitor has a higher score than the computer at the end of five rounds of playing rock, paper or scissors then they win the game.
+    The console base rock, paper or scissors game has been updated with a user interface.
+The visitor plays the game by clicking on his or her choice.
+If the visitor is the first win 5 rounds of playing
+    rock, paper or scissors then they win the game.
-    However, should the visitor(player) have a lower score at the end of five rounds they will lose the game.
+    However, should the computer be first to score five points they will lose the game.

 ## How to play
-    The game only allows the Player to type any of the following options
+    Play by clicking any of the following options
     - rock
     - Paper
     - Scissors

-    Note: if the player types any other option the game will terminate and state the winner and give both player and computer final score.
+    Note: restart resets the game